Skip to main contentSkip to search

 Credentials & Approach

 Spencer approaches autism advocacy as a data transparency project, applying the same verification standards used in investigative journalism.
 Claims on this site are traced to government documents, FOI responses, or peer-reviewed publications where available.
-His methodology mirrors peer-reviewed research standards: primary-source documentation, verification against independent datasets, and full provenance chains for published figures.
+His methodology follows principles similar to those in investigative journalism: primary-source documentation, independent cross-verification, and documented provenance chains.

-• •FOI research expertise — filed and analyzed multiple Freedom of Information requests to document Ontario's autism service delivery gap
+• •FOI data analysis, analyzed and cross-referenced publicly available data from Freedom of Information requests filed by the Ontario Autism Coalition, CBC News, and other organizations to document Ontario's autism service delivery gap

 • •Clip included in WHO (@who) Instagram reel discussing autism early intervention and the importance of following the data.
 Not endorsed by WHO.